What is a corporate bank account?

 Moreover, banks can also charge a flat fee for ATM cash withdrawals and also have limits on how much you can withdraw and the number of withdrawals you can make each day.

-Therefore, depending on the nature of your business and how you wish to operate, you should check which bank’s corporate account fee requirements are best in line with your business.
+Depending on the nature of your business and how you wish to operate, you should check which bank’s corporate account fee requirements are best in line with your business.

 2. Introductory Offers

-As discussed earlier, many banks have introductory offers to get you to open an account with them as opposed to their competitors.
+Many banks have introductory offers to get you to open an account with them as opposed to their competitors.